 This course is designed to prepare teachers and instructional leaders to conduct classroom observations using the Technology Integration Matrix Observation Tool (TIM-O).
+Participants in this course will use their organization's observation plan and protocol.
 The modules will provide an overview of the TIM-O and guided practice using the tool.
-Topics include guidance and mentoring toward consistent, unbiased application of the TIM-O, techniques for conducting efficient and effective observations, and strategies for observing both solid and borderline examples.
+Topics include introduction to the TIM and TIM-O, guidance and mentoring toward consistent, unbiased application of the TIM-O, techniques for conducting efficient and effective observations, and strategies for observing both solid and borderline examples.

 What will I learn in this course?

 The TIM-O is a classroom observation tool that guides the observer through the process of looking at a lesson through the lens of the Technology Integration Matrix (TIM).
 This week, participants will review the TIM, learn about the TIM-O, access the tools, and explore the protocol their institution will use to implement the TIM-O.

 Module 2: How Do Experts Use the TIM-O?

 In order to feel comfortable using the TIM-O in a real classroom, it is important that observers see and experience many different examples that span the full spectrum of technology use and classroom practice.
 During week two, participants will review benchmark observation videos and examples with expert support and practice their understanding of what to look for while observing.

 Module 3: How Do I Use the TIM-O to Conduct Observations?